Too Many Residual-Current Devices? Here's How to Choose the Right One

 Bestseller

-The number of poles in a residual-current device determines how many electrical circuits it can protect.
-Choosing the right number is crucial for ensuring comprehensive electrical safety and compatibility with your system setup.
+The number of poles in a residual-current device determines the number of electrical circuits it can protect.
+Choosing the appropriate number of poles is crucial for ensuring comprehensive electrical safety and meeting specific installation requirements.

 Popular options